Courseiva

 Why this is wrong here

-Syslog severity levels are a fundamental part of the syslog protocol, used for categorizing log messages from various network devices and applications.
-They are not exclusive to NTP; NTP uses syslog for logging but does not define severity levels.
+Syslog severity levels are used by many network devices and applications, not only NTP.
+NTP uses syslog for logging but is not the sole user.

 Why candidates choose this